-23. As we have in the past, we are proposing to treat regulatory fee payments by certain licensees as 'standard fees'' which are those regulatory fees that are payable in full on an annual basis.
+40. As we have in the past, we are treating regulatory fee payments by certain licensees as "standard fees"

+which are those regulatory fees that are payable in full on an annual basis.
 Payers of standard fees are not required to make advance payments for their full license term and are not eligible for installment payments.
 All standard fees are payable in full on the date we establish for payment of fees in their regulatory fee category.
-The payment dates for each regulatory fee category will be announced either in the Report and Order terminating this proceeding or by public notice in the Federal Register pursuant to authority delegated to the Managing Director.
+The payment dates for each regulatory fee category will be announced either in this Report and Order terminating this proceeding or by public notice in the Federal Register pursuant to authority delegated to the Managing Director.